 Field Description Width VertStride Vertical Stride.
 The field provides the vertical stride of the register region in unit of data elements for an operand.
 4 Encoding of this field provides values in power of 2, ranging from 0 to 32 elements.
 Larger values are not supported due to the restriction that a source operand must reside within two adjacent 256-bit registers (64 bytes total).
-Special encoding 1111b (0xF) is only valid when the operand is in register-indirect addressing mode ( $AddrMode = 1$ ).
+Special encoding 1111b (0xF) is only valid when the operand is in register-indirect addressing mode ( AddrMode = 1).
 If this field is set to 0xF, one or more sub-registers of the address registers may be used to compute the addresses.
 Each address sub-register provides the origin for a row of data element.
 The number of address sub-registers used is determined by the division of ExecSize of the instruction by the Width fields of the operand.
 This field only applies to source operand.
 It does not apply to destination.
 This field is not present for an immediate source operand.
 For Align16 access mode, only encodings of 0000 and 0011 are allowed.
 Other codes are reserved.
 Note 1: Vertical Stride larger than 32 is not allowed due to the restriction that a source operand must reside within two adjacent 256-bit registers (64 bytes total).
 Note 2: In Align16 access mode, as encoding 0xF is reserved, only single-index indirect addressing is supported.
-Note 3: If indirect address is supported for <src1>, encoding 0xF is reserved for <src1> - only single-index indirect addressing is supported.</src1></src1> 0000 = 0 Elements 0001 = 1 Element 0010 = 2 Elements 0011 = 4 Elements 0100 = 8 Elements 0101 = 16 Elements (applies to but or word operand only) 0101 = 16 Elements (applies to byte or word operand only) 0110 = 32 Elements (applies to byte operand only) 0111-1110 = Reserved 1111 = VxH or Vx1 mode (only valid for register-indirect addressing in Align1 mode) Width Width.
+Note 3: If indirect address is supported for <src1>, encoding 0xF is reserved for <src1> - only single-index indirect addressing is supported.</src1></src1> 0000 = 0 Elements 0001 = 1 Element 0010 = 2 Elements 0011 = 4 Elements 0100 = 8 Elements 0101 = 16 Elements (applies to byte or word operand only) 0110 = 32 Elements (applies to byte operand only) 0111-1110 = Reserved 1111 = VxH or Vx1 mode (only valid for register-indirect addressing in Align1 mode) Width Width.
 This field specifies the number of elements in the horizontal dimension of the region for a source operand.
 This field cannot exceed the ExecSize field of the instruction.
 3 This field only applies to source operand.
 It does not apply to destination.
 This field is not present for an immediate source operand.
 000 = 1 Elements 001 = 2 Elements 010 = 4 Elements 011 = 8 Elements 100 = 16 Elements 101-111 = Reserved

-Field Description Width
+Field Description

-HorzStride rovides the distance in unit of data elements between ithin a row (horizontal) in the register region for the 2
+HorzStride two adjacent data elements v operand. provides the distance in unit of data elements between vithin a row (horizontal) in the register region for the tination and source operands. n immediate source operand.
+2

-This field applies to both destin nation and source operands.

-This field is not present for an immediate source operand.

-00 = 0 Elements

-01 = 1 Element

-10 = 2 Elements

 11 = 4 Elements

-lmm32 any legal bit pattern for its ass present in an instruction, there immediate value. immediate data field for the operand.
-It may contain ociated type.
-Only one 32-bit immediate value may be fore binary operations only support <src1> as an used when fewer than 32-bits are needed to describe</src1> 32
+lmm32 any legal bit pattern for its as present in an instruction, ther immediate value.
+The low order bits are directly the desired type; the 32-bits a For UW and W data types, prupper word of this field.
+This field only applies to the I eger data types are not supported for an immediate 32

-re not coerced into the designated type.

-For UW and W data types, pro upper word of this field. ogrammer is required to replicate the lower word to the

-This field only applies to the last source operand.

-Signed and unsigned byte inte operand. eger data types are not supported for an immediate

-Valid ranges according to data a type:

-Immediate Data Type Valid Range (inclusive)
+Immediate Data Type

 F [0±1.02 -128127 ]

 UW [0, 65535]

 W [-32768, 32767]

 UD [0, 2 -1]

-D $[-2^{31}, 2^{31}-1]$
+D [-2 , 2 -1]

 VF [0, ±0.125±31]

 V [-8, 7]

-ChanEn will be written into the destinat modulo-four manner to all Exe channel within the group of 4. channel is disabled.
-If the bit is set for the group of 4 is "x", "y" el enables are defined for controlling which channels ion region.
-These channel mask bits are applied in a ccSize channels.
-There is 1-bit Channel Enable for each If the bit is cleared, the write for the corresponding s set, the write is enabled.
-Mnemonic for the bit being ", "z", and "w", respectively, where "x" corresponds to " corresponds to channel 3 in the group. hation operand.
+ChanEn will be written into the destina modulo-four manner to all Ex channel within the group of 4 channel is disabled.
+If the bit set for the group of 4 is "x", "y lign16 mode.
 4